 ALCO uses four interest rate scenarios to evaluate interest risk exposure and may vary these interest rate scenarios to show the effect of steepening or flattening changes in yield curves as well as parallel changes in interest rates.
-At December 31, 2014, ALCO used the following interest rate scenarios: (1) unchanged interest rates; (2) immediately rising interest rates - immediate parallel upward shift in market interest rates ranging from 300 basis points for short term rates to 300 basis points for the 10-year Treasury; (3) immediately falling interest rates - immediate non-parallel downward shift in market interest rates ranging from 25 basis points for short term rates to 85 basis points for the 10-year Treasury; and (4) two step shock rising interest rates - ranging from 400 basis points for short term rates to 400 basis points for the 10-year Treasury (200 basis points each year).
+At December 31, 2015, ALCO used the following interest rate scenarios: (1) unchanged interest rates; (2) immediately rising interest rates - immediate parallel upward shift in market interest rates ranging from 300 basis points for short term rates to 300 basis points for the 10-year Treasury; (3) immediately falling interest rates - immediate non-parallel downward shift in market interest rates ranging from 50 basis points for short term rates to 127 basis points for the 10-year Treasury; and (4) immediately rising interest rates - immediate parallel upward shift in market interest rates ranging from 200 basis points for short term rates to 200 basis points for the 10-year Treasury.
 Deposit rates are assumed to shift by lesser amounts due to their relative historical insensitivity to market interest rate movements.
 Further, deposits are assumed to have certain minimum rate levels below which they will not fall.
 Income simulations do not reflect adjustments in strategy that the ALCO could implement in response to rate shifts.

-As of December 31, 2014, net interest income simulations indicated that Salisbury's exposure to changing interest rates over the simulation horizons remained within its tolerance levels, except for year two in the immediately falling interest rate scenario.
-The following table sets forth the estimated change in net interest income from an unchanged interest rate scenario over the periods indicated for changes in market interest rates using Salisbury's financial instruments as of December 31, 2014.
+As of December 31, 2015, net interest income simulations indicated that Salisbury's exposure to changing interest rates over the simulation horizons remained within its tolerance levels.
+The following table sets forth the estimated change in net interest income from an unchanged interest rate scenario over the periods indicated for changes in market interest rates using Salisbury's financial instruments as of December 31, 2015.

-December 31, 2014 (in thousands) Months 1-12 Months 13-24 Immediately rising interest rates (static growth assumptions) (5.70)% (0.10)% Immediately falling interest rates (static growth assumptions) (1.18) (6.60) Two step shock rising interest rates (static growth assumptions) (8.07) (1.92)
+December 31, 2015 (in thousands) Months 1-12 Months 13-24 Immediately rising interest rates +300bp (static growth assumptions) (2.41)% 4.56% Immediately falling interest rates (static growth assumptions) (2.17) (4.47) Immediately rising interest rates +200bp (static growth assumptions) (static growth assumptions) (0.87) 4.74 deposits re-price faster than longer duration earning assets.

-The negative exposure of net interest income to immediately and gradually rising rates as compared to the unchanged rate scenario results from a faster projected rise in the cost of funds versus income from earning assets, as relatively rate-sensitive money market and time deposits re-price faster than longer duration earning assets.
 The negative exposure of net interest income to immediately falling rates as compared to an unchanged rate scenario results from a greater decline in earning asset yields compared to rates paid on funding liabilities, as a result of faster prepayments on existing assets and lower reinvestment rates on future loans originated and securities purchased.

+The negative exposure of net interest income to immediately and gradually rising rates as compared to the unchanged rate scenario results from a faster projected rise in the cost of funds versus income from earning assets, as relatively rate-sensitive money market and time